Patricia Arquette on the creative process and pressures of being a new author

 By Alasdair Munn for Box News

-Over a decades-long career Patricia has tried out a variety of methods to help her ‘become’ her characters.
-From colour-coding within scripts in order to map emotions to immersing herself in the music and books of a certain era, her preparation for a role alone is a demanding process.
+Over a career that spans decades, Patricia has tried a variety of methods to help her ‘become’ her characters.
+From colour-coding within scripts to map emotions to immersing herself in the music and books of a particular era, her preparation alone is a demanding process.

-It’s fascinating to watch as, throughout the conversation, Patricia switches from discussing her all-consuming acting practice to the joy of being immersed in artistic creativity, and further to the personal and emotional energy associated with writing.
+Throughout our conversation, Patricia switches from discussing her all-consuming acting practice to the joy of being immersed in artistic creativity.
+She also identifies the personal and emotional energy she so closely associates with writing.

 “Even though I am brave as an actor, writing is so much more vulnerable to me.
 It really is the most terrifying art form for me.”

-This vulnerability in Patricia’s case is a result of two main factors.
-As a person with dyslexia she finds the written form especially challenging, with the impulse to express herself hampered by insecurity and memories of judgement.
-Equally daunting is the simple nakedness of putting yourself out there in your own words, without any character or script to hide behind, as she has had to for her upcoming autobiography.
+This vulnerability is a result of two main factors.
+As a person with dyslexia, Patricia often finds the written form especially challenging, with the impulse to express herself hampered by insecurity and memories of judgement.
+Equally daunting, perhaps, is the sheer nakedness of putting herself out there in her own words, without any character or script to hide behind.

-For fellow dyslexics, it could be immensely refreshing to hear Patricia talk about how dyslexia has really been a gift to her; she feels it has allowed her to see the world differently and enabled her to bring a fresh, individual perspective to her creative process.
+For fellow dyslexics, it could be reassuring to hear Patricia talk about how dyslexia has been a gift to her.
+She feels it’s allowed her to see the world differently and enabled her to bring a fresh, individual perspective to her creative process.

-If one thing is for sure, it’s that Patricia puts her all into everything that she does, and this latest foray into writing will be no exception.
+One thing is for sure: Patricia puts her all into everything that she does, and this latest foray into writing will be no exception.